Clarence Bruce, 3rd Baron Aberdare

-Clarence Napier Bruce, 3rd Baron Aberdare, GBE (2 August 1885 – 4 October 1957), styled The Honourable from 1895 to 1929, was a British military officer, cricketer, tennis player, and also an excellent golfer.
-He was the second son of Henry Bruce, 2nd Baron Aberdare.
+Clarence Napier Bruce, 3rd Baron Aberdare (2 August 1885 – 4 October 1957), styled The Honourable Clarence Bruce from 1895 to 1929, was a British military officer, cricketer, tennis player, and golfer who worked as a sports administrator.
+He was killed in an automobile accident in 1957 after attending an International Olympic Committee meeting in the Balkans.

+Early life and education

+Bruce was born at 29 Eaton Place, Westminster, the second son of Henry Bruce, 2nd Baron Aberdare and Constance Mary Beckett.

 Bruce received his education at Twyford School, Winchester College and at New College, Oxford, and was admitted as a barrister of the Inner Temple; however, when World War I broke out, he decided to enter the British Army.
 His elder brother was killed in action in 1914, making him heir apparent to his father's barony.